 3E: Safe Surgery Checklist for Adult and Pediatric Outpatient Procedures

-Note 1: The elements required for each stage of the safe surgery checklist in the questions below are adapted from the WHO Surgical Safety Checklist and the <a href="https://www.ahrelean.org/ahrel
+Note 1: The elements required for each stage of the safe surgery checklist are adapted from the WHO Surgical Safety Checklist and the AHRQ Endoscopy Checklist.

 Note 2: Question #7 will not be used in scoring or public reporting.